Tool Metal Mfg Co Ltd v Tungsten Electric Co Ltd: Background

-Tool Metal was set up by its German parent company Krupp to manage its tungsten carbide patents in England.
+Tool Metal was set up by its German parent company Krupp had to manage its tungsten carbide patents in England.

-TMM later took legal action against TEC for breach of its patent in its manufacturing of machine tools.
-TEC ultimately decided to enter into a licensing agreement with TMM rather than fight the matter in court, and on 2 April 1938, they entered into the following settlement agreement:
+TMM later took legal action against TECO for breach of its patent in its manufacturing of machine tools.
+TECO ultimately decided to enter into a licensing agreement with TMM rather than fight the matter in court, and on 2 April 1938, they entered into the following settlement agreement:

-"If in any month during the continuance of the said License the aggregate quantity of contract material sold or used by TECO and Industrial (other than contract material supplied to TECO by the Grantors or any Licensees under the said patents) shall exceed a quota of 50 kilograms (50 Kg) TECO shall whether all or any of such material shall be subject to royalty hereunder or not pay to the Grantors compensation equal to thirty percent.
+"If in any month during the continuance of the said License, the aggregate quantity of contract material sold or used by TECO and Industrial (other than contract material supplied to TECO by the Grantors or any Licensees under the said patents) shall exceed a quota of 50 kilograms (50 Kg) TECO shall whether all or any of such material shall be subject to royalty hereunder or not pay to the Grantors compensation equal to thirty per cent.
 (30%) of the sum which represents the excess net value, that is to say, the average net value per kilogram of all contract material sold or used by TECO and Industrial in the said month multiplied by the weight in kilograms of all such contract material as aforesaid sold or used by TECO and Industrial during such month in excess of fifty kilograms (50 Kg).
 Provided that contract material sold by TECO to Industrial shall only be taken into account for this clause on the occasion of its sale or use by Industrial."